-Set out in the next page is the report of the Audit Committee for the year 2021.
+Set out below is the report of the Audit Committee for the year 2021.

 AUDIT COMMITTEE REPORT

 The Board of Directors Petron Corporation

 The Audit Committee assists the Board of Directors in its oversight function with respect to the adequacy and effectiveness of internal control environment, compliance with corporate policies and regulations, integrity of the financial statements, the independence and overall direction of the internal audit function, and the selection and performance of the external auditor.